JasonBock/AdventOfCode2024/docs/notes.md

 I think we need to preserve valid branch counts for previously computed indexes

+## Day 20

+### Part 1

+S => Line 78, Ch 70
+E => Line 70, Ch 51

+Total file size is 20K, so not that big.

+When parsing the file, just get the positions of the path.

+Then, at the start, store the solution with (Position, Direction).
+(May not need to store the direction, but it might be a convenience.)

+Let's do a simple maze:

+#########
+#.......#
+#.#####.#
+#...#...#
+###.#.###
+###S#E###
+#########

+That's 18 picoseconds.

+Now, walk the solution, and look in each direction other than the one you're going.
+If there's a wall that way, and there's no wall 1 position after that (mod x or y, depending on which direction you're looking), that's a possible cut.

+At (2, 3), there's one shortcut.
+The starting index of the cheat is 2.
+The end is 6.
+This would save 2 picoseconds.
+So, theory:

+If (endIndex > startIndex), then (endIndex - startIndex) - 2

+(6 - 2) - 2 = 2

+At (5, 1), there's a shortcut.
+The starting index is 9.
+The end is 15.
+This would save 4.

+(15 - 9) - 2 = 4

+Seems to hold.

+Now, let's say that we go to (3, 5), there's a shortcut, but it's the wrong way.
+Starting index is 15, end is 9, so don't need to consider it.

+Cheats are stored as Dictionary<int, HashSet<(int, int)>>.
+The key is the savings, and the value are the unique start and end indexes.

+If we don't store the direction when we find the path, we can just look all directions at every point.
+That'll be a bit more work each time, but it'll make the search a bit simpler.

+...

+Maybe we don't need to do 2 passes.
+As we build the path, we look to see if a cheat exists at each point.
+We can't evaluate it, but we can capture the start/end positions.
+Once we get the path, we can evaluate each cheat

 # TODOs
 * Day 1
   * Part 1 - Do a comparison on the difference between using a `List<>` and an `int[]`